Gustavus Adolphus College

 Gustavus Adolphus College (/ɡəsˈteɪvəs/ gəs-TAY-vəs) is a private liberal arts college in St. Peter, Minnesota, United States.
 It was founded in 1862 by Swedish Americans led by Eric Norelius and is affiliated with the Evangelical Lutheran Church in America.
-Gustavus was named for Gustavus Adolphus, the King of Sweden from 1611 to 1632.
+It was named for Gustavus Adolphus, the King of Sweden from 1611 to 1632.
 Its residential campus includes a 125-acre arboretum.